NuGet/NuGetGallery/src/GalleryTools/Readme.md

 There are two ways to use the backfill tools:

 - Collect metadata and the update metadata for all packages (two different executions of the tool, `-c` then `-u`)
+  - Note that for test runs `-c` and `-u` can be used at the same time, but we have observed in PROD that the job hangs from time to time causing us to restart the job.
+Therefore doing `-c` and `-u` all at once is not practical.
 - Collect and update metadata for specific packages (single execution of the tool, `-i`)

 The commands that are backfill tools are: